falkr/thesis-tips/tips.md

 - If you take a figure from somewhere else but make modifications to it, include the sentence *“Adapted from [Y].”*
 - If you do not refer to any other source, you implicitly state that you have created the figure on your own.
 Again, it is your responsibility to avoid any misunderstandings.

-#### Avoid Copy/Paste Accidents
+**Tip: Avoid Copy/Paste Accidents.**
 Never even copy and paste text from somewhere else into your work without immediately marking it with a reference.
 In this way, you never come into a situation where you are unsure if a snippet of text originates from you or somebody else.

 # Figures

 Good figures are hard to make, but they are valuable when explaining something to the reader.
-You should therefore invest time to produce good figures.
+You should therefore invest time to create good figures.
+This can also help to understand a problem or subject better yourself, and it can be a good way to overcome troubles with writing in the beginning.

 ## Introduce and Explain all Figures